 Our disappointment stems from a realization that our systems aren’t neutral.
 Initially, many of us believed the LMS could be a transparent entry to training content and reports.
 As we’ve gotten savvier, we’ve realized this isn’t true.
-Our LMSes too often add roadblocks through poorly designed navigation, irrelevant features and the lack of support for emergent learning strategies.
-Our LMSes have become restaurants with long waits, rude service and poor ambiance—at some point, you avoid the place even if the food is excellent.
+Our LMSs too often add roadblocks through poorly designed navigation, irrelevant features and the lack of support for emergent learning strategies.
+Our LMSes have become restaurants with long waits, rude service, and poor ambiance—at some point, you avoid the place even if the food is excellent.

 Unfortunately, upgrading or replacing an enterprise LMS is a complex (and sometimes impossible) task, with many stakeholders.
 So let’s disregard the false choices of whether or not to change our LMS.
 Instead, let’s think beyond the LMS to a more targeted, nimble and ultimately impactful learning portal-based model.
 To help you envision what I mean, I’d like to share four ways the AllenComm learning portal is helping our partners get around the technical and bureaucratic limitations of the broad, enterprise LMS.

 When you’re tied to a corporate LMS, but the user experience isn’t optimal, you have options.
 In these cases, a targeted “front end” learning portal doesn’t need to replace the LMS, but instead can hide it.

 In other words, a learning portal built for your unique learner use cases and UX needs can become the face of your learning experience, organizing your content and features, while data is still tracked back to the corporate system.
 Front ends have become especially critical in AllenComm’s workflows when, for example, we’re addressing highly branded customer-facing learning needs or adding mobile access to existing courses or resources.